ros2/ros2_documentation/source/Tutorials/Run-2-nodes-in-a-single-docker-container.rst

 Running 2 nodes in a single docker container [community-contributed]
 ====================================================================

-Pull the ROS2 docker image with tag "ardent-basic".
+Pull the ROS docker image with tag "eloquent-desktop".

 .. code-block:: bash

-   docker pull osrf/ros2:ardent-basic
+   docker pull osrf/ros:eloquent-desktop

 Run the image in a container in interactive mode.

 .. code-block:: bash

-   $ docker run -it osrf/ros2:ardent-basic
+   $ docker run -it osrf/ros:eloquent-desktop
    root@<container-id>:/#